jaegertracing/jaeger/SECURITY.md

 ## Securing a Jaeger installation

 If you are looking to secure your Jaeger installation, check out our documentation on the topic: [Securing Jaeger Installation](https://www.jaegertracing.io/docs/latest/security/).

+## Securing a Jaeger installation
+If you would like additional infromation about Jaeger security, you can find our [Threat Model](./THREAT-MODEL.md) and our [SECURITY-INSIGHTS](./SECURITY-INSIGHTS.yml) for additional information.